-Figure 4: Comparative data - Overall GPG and GPG with medical consultants removed
+Figure 5: Comparative data - Overall GPG and GPG with medical consultants removed

 Additionally, a disproportionate number of women are employed on part-time teaching contracts.
-In 2022, for example, Ollscoil na Gaillimhe - University of Galway employed 58 female staff on part-time teaching assistant (PTTA) contracts, compared to 39 male staff.
-Given that this group is among the lowest paid of the academic cohort, it would be reasonable that this group contributes adversely to the overall GPG.
-Figure 5 illustrates how this category increases the mean GPG of the academic staff category by 0.7%.
+In 2023, for example, Ollscoil na Gaillimhe - University of Galway employed 56 female staff on part-time teaching assistant (PTTA) contracts, compared to 34 male staff.
+Given that this group is among the lowest paid of the academic cohort, it would be reasonable to conclude that this group contributes adversely to the overall GPG.
+Figure 5 illustrates how this category increases the mean GPG of the academic staff category by 1.2%.
 Therefore, one can conclude that reducing the reliance on such contracts would improve that measure.
-However, counterintuitively, excluding PTTA staff from the institutional data resulted in a 4% increase in the overall GPG.
-Further study is required to explain this.
+However, excluding PTTA staff from the institutional data resulted in an almost neglible increase in the overall GPG, adding just 0.1% to the overall GPG bringing it to 18.5%.

-Academic Impact Original Result
+Academic Impact